ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

 ---
 title: K3S Installation
 permalink: /docs/k3s-installation/
-description: How to install K3s, a lightweight kubernetes distribution, in our Pi Kuberentes cluster.
+description: How to install K3s, a lightweight kubernetes distribution, in our Pi Kubernetes cluster.
 Single master node and high availability deployment can be used.
 last_modified_at: "15-08-2025"
 ---